A Sparse Beta Regression Model for Network Analysis: Sparse beta -Regression Model

-That is, up to an additional factor $1/ \rho_{n,0}$, we obtain the LASSO rate of convergence for sample size $\binom{n}{2}$ for the global excess risk.
+That is, up to an additional factor {$\rho_{n}^{-1}$}, we obtain the LASSO rate of convergence for sample size $\binom{n}{2}$ for the global excess risk.
+The excess risk $\mathcal{E}(\hat{\theta})$ measures the predictive performance of an estimator which may be more meaningful in case estimating individual parameters is inaccurate due to collinearity.
 By the second line of the display above, we have immediately $\hat{\mu} \overset{P}{\rightarrow} \mu_0$ and $\hat{\gamma} \overset{P}{\rightarrow} \gamma_0$ at the rate expected from a LASSO type estimator with effective sample size $\binom{n}{2}$ (up to an additional factor).
 Furthermore, the third line implies that, again, up to an additional factor, for the error of $\hat{\beta}$, we obtain the rate of convergence we would expect for a LASSO type estimator with sample size $n-1$.
-In particular, the assumptions we have to impose to obtain $\ell_1$-consistency include the case $\Vert \beta_0 \Vert_\infty = o(\log(\log(n)))$, which is the condition that had to be imposed in the original $\beta$-model for their strong consistency result (cf. \cite{Yan:Xu:2013}, Theorem 1).